David Mitchell (comedian): Early life

 Mitchell often took part in plays "largely because [he] got to play cards backstage".
-His roles mainly consisted of small minute-long parts until he won the role of Rabbit in an adaptation of Winnie-the-Pooh.
+His roles consisted mainly of small minute-long parts until he won the role of Rabbit in an adaptation of Winnie-the-Pooh.
 This was the first time that he was "consciously aware [he] was doing a performance" and that this "was better, even, than playing cards".
 He had been "obsessed" with comedy writing since his school days as he "always felt that doing a joke was the cleverest thing" and "would intrinsically prefer a parody of something to the actual thing itself".

-As part of his gap year, he worked as a "general dogsbody" at Oxford University Press, in their English Language teaching division.
+As part of his gap year, he worked as a "general dogsbody" at Oxford University Press, in its English Language teaching division.

-He was rejected by Merton College, Oxford, then went to Peterhouse, Cambridge in 1993, where he studied history.
-There, he began performing with the Cambridge Footlights, of which he became president for the 1995–1996 academic year.
+He was rejected by Merton College, Oxford, then went to Peterhouse, Cambridge, in 1993, where he studied history.
+There, he began performing with the Cambridge Footlights, of which he became president for the 1995–96 academic year.
 In his first year at university, he met Robert Webb during rehearsals for a Footlights production of Cinderella in 1993, and the two men soon established a comedy partnership.
 According to Mitchell, these factors had a detrimental effect on his academic performance at university and he attained a 2:2 in his final exams.